GitTools/GitReleaseManager/docs/input/docs/configuration/template-configuration.md

 Welcome to the documentation on how to configure each available step of release notes generation by using Scriban templates.
-While you can still use the old way of configuring templates (footer only) in the yaml file, going forward it is recommended to use the new aproach by extracting and editing the template files you wish to change instead.
+While you can still use the old way of configuring templates (footer only) in the yaml file, going forward it is recommended to use the new approach by extracting and editing the template files you wish to change instead.

 ## How are templates resolved